-As a result, if you don’t have the money, adding a lodger to a property rather than a tenant may enable you to start collecting rent from a property without spending money.
+As a result, if you don’t have the money, adding a lodger to a property rather than a tenant may enable you to start collecting rent and investing in property without spending money.

 Invest in a trust

-Investing using a trust means investing in a conglomerate of real estate properties that are given a stock price and value based on a company.
+Investing using a trust means investing in property that are given a stock price and value based on a company.

 For example, a company that owns a lot of property can go public which allows the everyday investor the ability to benefit from the increase in stock price and sometimes a dividend payment.

-Using a trust is an option for buying a property with no money because there is no limit to how much you can put into a Real Estate Investment Trust (REIT), unlike a deposit.
+Using a trust is an option to invest in property with no money because there is no limit to how much you can put into a Real Estate Investment Trust (REIT), unlike a deposit.